neha-kay/Kiko-plus/about.md

 I'm in an odd place where my identity as a nerd is entirely compromised; nerds don't have vibrant social lives, do they?

-### In my free time I ...
+### In my free time I . . .

 * Rant about Apple products
 * Rant about Chipotle
 * Travel

-As of July 2017, I've traveled to 26 countries and fufilling the last few countries I want to see before settling down and starting work at Microsoft.
+As of July 2017, I've [traveled to 26 countries](http://www.nehakay.com/2017-06-02/footsteps/){:target="_blank"} and fufilling the last few countries I want to see before settling down and starting work at Microsoft.

-### I spend a lot of time thinking about ...
+### I spend a lot of time thinking about . . .

 __Personal Development__